Zardinality/microtalks/cache/cache-coherence.md

 note: 1. read&response are a pair,
 2. read invalidate is actually a combination(it wants to grab some cache and declare it to be exclusive).
 3. Writeback is a way to invalidate some cache and make rooms.
-quiz: 1. what happen when 2 cpus tries to invalidate the same cache atm?
+quiz: 1. what happen when 2 cpus tries to invalidate the same cache atm? talk to jury
-2. invalidate storm
+2. invalidate storm yes and directory cache
 2. why bother SMP

 --